M0RGaming/ArtaeumGroupTool/README.md

 # `Artaeum Group Tool 2.0`

-This is an addon meant to provide Cyrodiil based PvP groups with tools to help them out.
-All features except for the Front Door markers are disabled by default.
+This is an addon which provides utility to players both in Cyrodiil and PvE content where ultimate share addons are used.
+All features except for the Front Door markers are disabled by default, and more details about each feature can be found below.

 ## Features

-### `Group Data Share`
+### `Custom Group Frames: Group Data Share`
-- This module shares data between members in a party, such as what ult they have slotted, what percent their ult is at, and more, such as if they are camp locked.
-- In addition, Volendrung's bar is also sent and so is the user's Stamina and Magicka bars.
+- This feature is a custom Group Frame UI with support for showing all player's ultimates as well as providing clear visual feedback as to when people can cast ultimates.
+- The Group Frames will also show if a player has a shield, trauma, or is running a no healing item/skill similar to base game.
+- If a player is camp locked in Cyrodiil, their group frame outline will turn red until they are no longer camp locked.
+- If a player in the gorup is holding Volendrung, its current value will be shared with everyone in the group.
+In addition, players' Stamina and Magicka bars will be shared and have a visual effect on the group frames if enabled.
-- Finally, an 'Assist Ping' is also sent, which allows everyone running the addon to get a beam of light where you are at the press of a keybind.
-This will also tell you which direction you are to the crown.
+- On the press of a keybind an 'Assist Ping' is sent, allowing everyone running the addon to get a beam of light where you are.
+This will also tell you which direction you are respective to the group leader in chat.

 ### `Crown Arrow`
 - A beam of light, crown icon, or downwards arrow will be placed above the group leader, with a blue arrow pointing towards them.